mapteb/simple-state-machine/README.md

 ### Build

-Run the command ".\gradlew build" at the project root
+Run the command ".\gradlew clean build" at the project root

 ### Unit Testing

-Unit tests can be run using the ".\gradlew clean build" command at the project root.
+Unit tests can be run using the ".\gradlew test" command at the project root.

 ### Build and Deploy